jentery/projectDesign/README.md

 ## Dependencies

-What else your project needs to work (e.g., Python libraries)
+What else your project needs to work (e.g., Python libraries); you could also mention on what machines your project was tested (software, OS, versions, browsers)

 ## Audience